Create API keys

 Information on the API keys tab in the Optimizely CMS (SaaS) Settings.

-API keys are used to request a token to authenticate with the CMS (SaaS) REST API.
+Use API keys to request a token that authenticates with the CMS (SaaS) REST API.
 To create an API key with code, see Create API Client.

-You can add one or more keys if you have the name.
+You can add one or more keys, each with a unique name.
 Keys display in the list at the bottom of the API Keys page.

 -